 Because of its affordable price, the Apple Watch Series 3 is considered one of the best fitness trackers you can buy, but the Series 5 is the better choice if you’re looking for an activity smartwatch that will last you years to come.
 The Series 5 also packs an ECG sensor, which is useful for identifying early signs of atrial fibrillation.

-All the new fitness and wellness features coming to the Apple Watch 6, including sleep tracking, mobility metrics and Dance workout presets, will be supported by watchOS 7.
+All the new fitness and wellness features coming to the Apple Watch 6, including sleep tracking, mobility metrics and Dance workout presets, is supported by watchOS 7.
 In other words, the Apple Watch 5 should gain all the same tools.
-However, certain insights might require the SpO2 monitor.

-Apple Watch 6 vs Apple Watch 5: Should you buy now or wait?
+Apple Watch 6 vs Apple Watch 5: Should you upgrade?

 Apple’s annual watch upgrades are almost too incremental, but when it comes to making a buying decision you’ll rest easy knowing you’re not missing out on game-changing upgrades.
 The fact that the Apple Watch 3 is still for sale and still excellent by category standards stands as proof.